nhejazi/txshift/README.md

     providing facilities to estimate the causal effect of stochastic treatment regimes in the mediation setting, including classical (IPW) and augmented double robust (one-step) estimators.
-This is an implementation of the methodology explored in Díaz and Hejazi (2019).
+This is an implementation of the methodology explored in Dı́az and Hejazi (2019).

   - [R/`haldensify`](https://github.com/nhejazi/haldensify) - A minimal